Primary Navigation Mobile

 A small suction cup or plunger is a cheap and relatively safe way to try to remove a dent.

-3. Use a dent-pulling slide hammer
+3. Use a dent-pulling hammer to remove the dent

 How to remove small dents from your car